EV Charging Station Installer and EVSE Guide

-For every hour of charging, expect a four to six miles increase in battery range for a Level 1 charger.
-It can take 35 to 50 hours to fully recharge an EV with 200+ miles battery pack using level 1 charging.
+For every hour of charging, expect a four to six-mile increase in battery range for a Level 1 charger.
+It can take 35 to 50 hours to fully recharge an EV with a 200+ miles battery pack using level 1 charging.

 Level 2 (AC charging)

 Level 2 EVSEs use 240-volt circuits.
 For this reason, we highly recommend hiring an electrician who specializes and is certified in installing EV chargers, like Koehler Electric.